-The last sign that you need to replace your filter cartridge is if your pool appears dirtier than usual.
-A very dirty pool is a common sign that your filter cartridge is not working properly, therefore not filtering out dirt, debris, and unwanted floating materials.
+The last sign you need to replace your filter cartridge is if your pool appears dirtier than usual.
+A very dirty pool is a common sign that your filter cartridge is not working correctly, therefore not filtering out dirt, debris, and unwanted floating materials.

 How Often Should You Replace Your Filter

 So, how long do pool filter cartridges last exactly?
 Even if you don’t experience any of the above issues, you should be swapping out your filters at least once a year.
-Otherwise, it won’t work as well, and you run the risk of bacteria growth in your pool.
+Otherwise, it won’t work well, and you risk bacteria growth in your pool.